antmicro/bluetooth-dijkstra-pathfinder/README.md

 ## Build the application
 To build the application, use the build\_as.sh script.
 When in doubt on how to use it, run `./build_as.sh` without any options to display help and example usage.
+Remember also to [activate Zephyr environment](https://docs.zephyrproject.org/3.0.0/guides/env_vars.html) and Python virtual environment with `west`.
 There are few configurations to choose from:

 ### Build as basic 5 nodes
 This configuration is suitable for development, as it is constant, it has simple